petersulyok/smfc/TESTING.md

 	flake8

 ## Github workflow
-A github workflow implemented for this project that will be executed for all pushes and pull requests.
+A github workflow has been implemented for this project that is executed in case of push and pull request operations.
 The workflow contains the following steps:

  - lint with `flake8` and `pylint`
- - unit test with `pytest` (coverage measurement is included)
+ - unit test with `pytest` (coverage measurement is also included)

 The workflow is executed on the following test matrix: